-Juveniles are olive brown above with a dull white throats and dull streaks on its flanks.
+Juveniles are olive-brown above with dull white throats and dull streaks on their flanks.

-Townsend warblers feed high up in the trees by picking off insects and moth larvae from the twigs and leaves.
+They feed high up in the trees by picking off insects and moth larvae from the twigs and leaves.
 They are able to hover and often will fly out to catch insects.
-They also eat spiders, invertebrates, spruce budworms and honey dew secreted by scale insects.
+They also eat spiders, invertebrates, spruce budworms, and honeydew secreted by scale insects.
 They eat a lot of problem insects making them good for the forest.